philltran/message_private/README.md

  * Integrate with rolereference module or similar to provide sending to users within a certain role.
  * Research the benefits of Rules module integration and what could be provided.
- * Tests should be created in the 'tests' folder.
+ * Tests should be created in a "tests" folder.

 MAINTAINERS
 -----------